YunnnnShang/Research-Project/Experimental Roadmap.md

 ### Phase 1: Baseline Performance Evaluation & Model Selection
 **Status:** ▶️ In Progress

 **Description:** Before investigating performance degradation, it is crucial to establish a precise performance baseline under ideal conditions.
-This phase addresses the resource usage and performance benchmarking outlined in the initial roadmap.
+This phase addresses the resource usage and performance benchmarking.

 **Checklist:**
   - [ ] Resource and Performance Benchmarking (on Raspberry Pi 5):\